 Prior to enabling eDiary functionality, be sure the study has ePRO enabled.

 Access to configure eDiaries is based on the permission for subject record page setup found in role security settings.

 The following form properties must be set in the Form Builder for any form that will be used as an eDiary and provided for study patients to access:

 To create an eDiary, add a new configuration via the form displayed.
-See below the image for descriptions.
+See the image and descriptions below.

 Name - Give the eDiary a configuration a name.
-The patient will see this when the associated form(s) are delivered for collection
+The subject/patient will see this title, along with the study name, when the associated form(s) are delivered for collection

 Starting Interval - This will be the visit interval within each subject's casebook which initiates the first delivery of the form(s) collected.